cgpavlakos/genai_playground/README.md

 ### Before you start

 - You must have an Oracle Cloud Account subscribed to the Chicago, Frankfurt, or London region
-- You must already have an Generative AI Agents (beta) endpoint available
+- You must already have an Generative AI Agents endpoint available
   - this app only provides a front end
   - currently only available with whitelisting in Chicago region
 - You must set up oci config in order to authenticate to the agent endpoint.